 Tucking some dark hair behind the woman's ears, Pamela then slid her arm around the expectant mothers shoulders and simply stated with a shrug, "So you try again."

 Claudia Joy scoffed lightly and chuckled, rolling her eyes at the redheads smirk, "Thank you, Pamela.
-That's incredible helpful."
+That's incredibly helpful."

 She giggled and resting their heads together caressed the brunette's swollen stomach, "Do you wanna do this, Claudia Joy?"
 Pamela asked of her seriously, it was the scary question but it had to be answered.